Durable Workflows¶

 Architecture¶

-Durable workflows leverage pgqrs's PostgreSQL foundation to persist state.
+Durable workflows leverage pgqrs's PostgreSQL foundation to persist state across three primary tables.

 Database Schema¶